dilutedsearch/DilutedSearch/doc/main.md

 The configuration options are:

+* Search Time Interval: When a real search is performed, the plugin schedules a certain number of diluted searches, randomly distruted over a specified time interval.
+This is that time interval.

+* Number of Diluted Searches: This is the number of searches performed in the Search Time Interval, for each real search submitted.

+* Categories: Check the box to perform diluted searches in the desired category.
+If more than one box is checked, then the searches will be performed from all relevant categories.

-* Page Workers: The Firefox plugin creates a number of "page workers", which are permanent, invisible pages.
+* Number of Search Buffers: The Firefox plugin creates a number of "page workers", which are permanent, invisible pages.
 These pages are used to perform the diluted searches, and they are used in a round-robin fashion to perform each successive search.
 Unless you have a real reason to change this, it should be left at its default setting.

 * Logging Level: Dynamic debugging level (for use by developers).
 Levels available are 0 (NONE) through 4 (DEBUG).

-* Search Time Interval: When a real search is performed, the plugin schedules a certain number of diluted searches, randomly distruted over a specified time interval.
-This is that time interval.

-* Number of Searches: This is the number of searches performed in the Search Time Interval, for each real search submitted.

-* Categories: Check the box to perform diluted searches in the desired category.
-If more than one box is checked, then the searches will be performed from all relevant categories.
+* Log Actual Searches: If enabled, logs the contents of the Actual searches to the Show Diluted-Search History page.
+If disabled (default), doesn't log the contents of Actual searches to the History page, but still logs how many Actual searches have been performed.

-* Show History: Brings up a page showing search history, which includes number of searches, search terms (both for real and diluted searches), and searches scheduled in the future.
+* Show Diluted-Search History: Brings up a page showing search history, which includes number of searches, search terms (both for real and diluted searches), and searches scheduled in the future.
 ![alt text](screenshots/History.png "Search History") Note that there are several sections to the Show History page:
    * Total Number of Diluted Searches: The total number of "dummy" searches performed